 Section E. Officer Eligibility

-IoT Students Club understands, acknowledges, and agrees to uphold and abide by the specific minimal requirements regarding officer eligibility as defined in the .
+IoT Students Club understands, acknowledges, and agrees to uphold and abide by the specific minimal requirements regarding officer eligibility as defined in the Registered Student Organization Classification and Officer Eligibility Policy.

 ARTICLE V. MEMBERSHIP

 Membership in this organization is open to all enrolled students at the University of Florida.
 Non-enrolled students, spouses, faculty, and staff are prohibited from holding membership, office, or voting powers.
 All members are free to leave and disassociate without fear of retribution, retaliation, or harassment.